WhatsApp

 A Theme That Goes Beyond Art

-The theme of Bali Arts Festival (PKB) 2026, "Atma Kerthi: Jiwa Sidha Parisudha," which means honoring and purifying the soul, was chosen because it is highly relevant to Bali's current situation.
-Amid the rapid growth of tourism, increasing traffic congestion, and the strong influence of modernization, this theme invites people to pause, reflect, and cleanse the soul through art as a form of spiritual renewal.
+The theme for PKB 2026 is "Atma Kerthi: Jiwa Sidha Parisudha," meaning to honor and purify the soul.
+This theme was chosen because it’s highly relevant to Bali today, with fast-growing tourism, traffic congestion, and strong modernization.
+PKB invites people to pause, reflect, and cleanse the soul through art as a form of spiritual renewal.
+At the same time, it stresses balancing progress with the preservation of Balinese values.

 What Can Visitor’s Expect